ReviewMyContract.aiReview My Contract

 "THE PARTIES ACKNOWLEDGE AND AGREE THAT THE LIMITATION OF LIABILITY SET FORTH IN THIS SECTION REFLECTS A REASONABLE ALLOCATION OF RISK AND IS AN ESSENTIAL ELEMENT OF THE BASIS OF THE BARGAIN BETWEEN THE PARTIES.
 EACH PARTY HAS HAD ADEQUATE OPPORTUNITY TO NEGOTIATE THE TERMS OF THIS AGREEMENT AND HAS DONE SO WITH THE ASSISTANCE OF COUNSEL OR THE OPPORTUNITY TO OBTAIN SUCH ASSISTANCE."

 What is the difference between a limitation of liability and an indemnification clause?
-A limitation of liability clause restricts what a party can recover from the other party for claims arising under the contract.
-An indemnification clause requires one party to compensate the other for third-party claims — losses arising from lawsuits, regulatory actions, or claims brought by people outside the contract relationship.
-The two clauses interact: many contracts have an indemnification obligation but then limit the cap on that indemnification.
+A limitation of liability clause restricts what a party can recover from the other party for direct claims arising under the contract.
+An indemnification clause requires one party to compensate the other for third-party claims — losses from lawsuits, regulatory actions, or claims brought by people outside the contract.
+The two clauses interact: many contracts have an indemnification obligation but then subject it to the same aggregate cap as direct claims.
 A well-drafted contract will specify whether the aggregate cap applies to both direct claims and indemnification obligations, or whether they are subject to separate sub-caps.

 Can a limitation of liability clause protect me from claims by third parties?
-No. LOL clauses govern the rights and obligations between the contracting parties — they do not bind third parties who are not a party to the contract.
-If a vendor's defective software causes harm to your customers, your customers can sue you (the software user) without being limited by your vendor contract's LOL clause.
+No. LOL clauses govern rights and obligations between the contracting parties only — they do not bind third parties who are not party to the contract.
+If a vendor's defective software causes harm to your customers, your customers can sue you for the full amount of their losses without being limited by your vendor contract's LOL clause.
 The LOL clause only limits what you can recover from the vendor — it does not protect you from your customers' claims.
-This is why third-party indemnification (not subject to the aggregate cap) is so important in technology and data-processing contracts.

 What does "in no event" mean in a limitation of liability clause?
 "In no event" is standard legal emphasis language meaning the exclusion or cap applies regardless of the circumstances — whether or not the damages were foreseeable, whether or not the breaching party was warned, and regardless of the legal theory of the claim (contract, tort, negligence).
 Courts generally enforce "in no event" language as written in commercial agreements, though the phrase does not cure otherwise unconscionable terms.

 If the limitation of liability clause is in ALL CAPS, does that make it more enforceable?
 The UCC and some states' contract laws require certain terms — particularly warranty disclaimers and consequential damages exclusions — to be "conspicuous" to be enforceable.
-Courts have found that ALL CAPS formatting, while not the only way to achieve conspicuousness, does satisfy the conspicuousness requirement.
-The absence of ALL CAPS formatting does not automatically invalidate an LOL clause, but it gives you a potential argument that the clause was not sufficiently conspicuous, particularly in consumer contracts or when the clause was buried in a document not specifically labeled as containing significant limitations.
+Courts have found that ALL CAPS formatting satisfies the conspicuousness requirement.
+The absence of ALL CAPS formatting does not automatically invalidate an LOL clause, but it gives you a potential argument that the clause was not sufficiently conspicuous, particularly in consumer contracts or where the clause was buried in a document not specifically labeled as containing significant limitations.

 Does a limitation of liability clause cover fraud?
 Generally no. Most courts hold as a matter of public policy that parties cannot contractually limit liability for fraud or fraudulent misrepresentation.
 Even if the LOL clause does not expressly carve out fraud, courts in most states will not enforce the limitation for fraudulent conduct.
-Some contracts include an explicit fraud carve-out (as in Section 05) — this is best practice because it removes ambiguity, but the contractual carve-out typically reflects what the law would require anyway.
+The contractual fraud carve-out is best practice because it removes ambiguity, but typically reflects what the law would require anyway.

 What is a "savings clause" in the context of limitation of liability?
 A savings clause provides that if any portion of the LOL clause is held unenforceable, the remainder survives.
-Example: "If any limitation in this section is held unenforceable, the remaining limitations shall continue in full force."
 Courts generally enforce savings clauses, so partial unenforceability does not void the entire limitation — only the specific unenforceable portion is excised.
 This means that even if you successfully challenge one aspect of an LOL clause (such as the application to gross negligence), the cap on other claims may still stand.

 Can a limitation of liability clause be waived?
 Yes, under certain circumstances.
 Express waiver occurs when a party specifically agrees in writing to forego the protection of the LOL clause for a specific claim or incident.
-Implied waiver can occur if a party's conduct is inconsistent with relying on the limitation — for example, making full payment under a warranty to repair or replace a defective item, without reservation, may waive the right to later invoke the consequential damages exclusion for the same defect.
+Implied waiver can occur if a party's conduct is inconsistent with relying on the limitation.
 Courts look at the circumstances of each case; waivers are construed narrowly in commercial contracts.

 What does "direct damages" mean in the context of an LOL clause?
-Direct damages (also called "general damages") are losses that flow naturally and inevitably from the breach — the damages that any reasonable person would expect from that type of breach.
-In a software delivery contract, direct damages from late delivery might include the cost of retaining the software vendor for the extra time, any penalty fees the client had to pay downstream customers, and direct out-of-pocket costs of the delay.
+Direct damages (also called "general damages") are losses that flow naturally and inevitably from the breach — the damages any reasonable person would expect from that type of breach.
 Direct damages are typically not excluded by LOL clauses (though they may be capped).
 Consequential damages — lost profits, downstream business losses — are usually excluded.
 The line between direct and consequential damages is not always clear and is frequently litigated.

 Does the limitation of liability clause apply to personal injury claims?
-For contracts involving physical performance (construction, maintenance, installation, delivery), most courts hold that the LOL clause does not apply to personal injury or death claims — as a matter of public policy.
-This is generally true even if the LOL clause is silent on personal injury.
-However, for purely economic services contracts (consulting, software, financial services), personal injury is not relevant, and the entire LOL clause applies to economic losses.
+For contracts involving physical performance (construction, maintenance, installation, delivery), most courts hold that the LOL clause does not apply to personal injury or death claims as a matter of public policy, even if the LOL clause is silent on personal injury.
+For purely economic services contracts (consulting, software, financial services), the entire LOL clause applies to economic losses.

 What is the difference between a limitation of liability and a liability waiver?
-A liability waiver is a complete release of all liability for a specific type of harm or activity — you agree that the other party owes you nothing, even if they are negligent.
-Waivers are common in recreational contracts (gyms, adventure sports).
-A limitation of liability clause restricts recovery but does not fully release the other party — there is still some ability to recover, just constrained.
-Both are enforceable in commercial contexts between businesses, but courts scrutinize liability waivers more closely in consumer and recreational contexts because they involve a full release of negligence liability.
+A liability waiver is a complete release of all liability for a specific type of harm — you agree that the other party owes you nothing, even if they are negligent.
+A limitation of liability clause restricts recovery but does not fully release the other party.
+Both are enforceable in commercial contexts, but courts scrutinize liability waivers more closely in consumer and recreational contexts.

 Should I have an attorney review a limitation of liability clause before I sign?
 For contracts where the potential losses are significant relative to your business — any contract creating operational dependency on a third party, any contract involving your customers' personal data, any contract worth more than $50,000 — yes, legal review of the LOL clause specifically is worthwhile.
-The LOL clause can be the most financially consequential provision in the agreement, and a one-hour attorney review to identify disproportionate caps or missing carve-outs can prevent losses that far exceed the cost of the review.
+A one-hour attorney review to identify disproportionate caps or missing carve-outs can prevent losses that far exceed the cost of the review.

 Can I negotiate a limitation of liability clause if the contract is presented as non-negotiable?
 Always try.
-Many contracts presented as standard terms are negotiable on specific provisions for significant customers or vendors.
-The most commonly achieved modifications, even in "standard" contracts, are: addition of data breach and IP indemnification carve-outs (vendors often accept these because they are already covered by insurance); extension of the look-back period for fees-paid caps; and explicit carve-out for gross negligence and willful misconduct (most vendors will agree because they don't plan to engage in either).
+Many contracts presented as standard terms are negotiable on specific provisions for significant customers.
+The most commonly achieved modifications, even in "standard" contracts, are: addition of data breach and IP indemnification carve-outs; extension of the look-back period for fees-paid caps; and explicit carve-out for gross negligence and willful misconduct.
 Frame your requests as commercially standard protections, not exceptional demands.

 What happens if a vendor breaches the contract and then invokes the LOL clause?
 The vendor's breach does not automatically void the LOL clause — the clause survives breach in most jurisdictions, and the cap applies to claims arising from the breach.
-Exceptions: if the breach is so material that it constitutes a fundamental breach (not a recognized doctrine in all U.S. jurisdictions, but more applicable in UK and Canadian law); if the breach involves gross negligence or willful misconduct (often carved out or unenforceable as a matter of public policy); or if enforcing the cap in the specific circumstances would be unconscionable.
+Exceptions: if the breach involves gross negligence or willful misconduct (often carved out or unenforceable as public policy); or if enforcing the cap in the specific circumstances would be unconscionable.
 You must pursue these arguments affirmatively — do not assume breach alone defeats the LOL clause.

 What to Do